Government of Solano County, California: California

 The Solano Superior Court, which covers the entire county, is not a County department but a division of the State's trial court system.
 Historically, the courthouses were county-owned buildings that were maintained at county expense, which created significant friction since the trial court judges, as officials of the state government, had to lobby the county Board of Supervisors for facility renovations and upgrades.
 In turn, the state judiciary successfully persuaded the state Legislature to authorize the transfer of all courthouses to the state government in 2008 and 2009 (so that judges would have direct control over their own courthouses).
 Courthouse security is still provided by the county government under a contract with the state.

 Vallejo

 The Government of Vallejo is defined under the Charter of the City of Vallejo.
 It is a council–manager government and consists of the Mayor, City Council, and numerous departments and officers under the supervision of the City Manager, such as the Vallejo Police Department, Vallejo Fire Department, Vallejo Public Works Department, and Vallejo Economic Development Department.
-As of 2019 the current mayor was Bob Sampayan, and the Councilors were: